Key points:

 Personal finance gurus often make the point that the average millionaire has 7 streams of income.

-Turns out – the Bible recommends at least 7 streams as well!
+Turns out – King Solomon, known as a man of wisdom (1 Kings 3:12) , recommended at least 7 streams as well!

 6. Manage Your Investments (Proverbs 27:23-24)